sofia-hq/sofia/README.md

 ### Tracing and Elastic APM Integration

-SOFIA supports distributed tracing using [OpenTelemetry](https://opentelemetry.io/) and can export traces to [Elastic APM](https://www.elastic.co/apm/).
+NOMOS supports distributed tracing using [OpenTelemetry](https://opentelemetry.io/) and can export traces to [Elastic APM](https://www.elastic.co/apm/).

 To enable tracing, set the following environment variables: